SKILLS: Linking & Cataloging Skills Checklist

 - Know how to access context sensitive online help in Symphony for instructions.

-- Know when to contact the WYLD Office when other helps don't help.
+- Know when to contact the WYLD Office for assistance.

 - Understand the implications of shadowing records.

-- Identify and merge duplicate records using the Transfer Title wizard (See the Transfer Call Number from one bibliographic record to another technote).
+- Identify duplicate records and transfer your library's holdings using the Transfer Titles, Call Numbers and Items wizard ( see the Transfer Call Number from one bibliographic record to another technote).

 - Use the WYLD Members Technical Support - RDA (Resource Description and Access) page which includes instructions on how to add RDA tags.

-- Know how to locate and resolve temporary (on-the-fly) records that either need to be removed, enhanced to level 2 of bibliographic description (see Appendix E of Database Guidelines), or overlaid with records from LC or OCLC
+- Know how to locate and resolve temporary (On-The-Fly) records that either need to be removed, enhanced to Level 2 of Bibliographic Description (AACR2R) or enhanced for Core Elements (RDA) (see Appendix E of Database Guidelines) or overlaid with records from LC or OCLC.

 - Be familiar with serials in order to correctly maintain serial copy and bibliographic records (see Serials Skills Checklist).